inkp80/Gradle_study/README.md

 ##### Initialization
 Gradle supports single and multi-project builds.
 During the initialization phase, Gradle determines which projects are going to take part in the build, and creates a Project instance for each of these projects.

+In this phase, Gradle tries to identify all the projects involved in the build process.
+It is very important for Gradle to know whether it's a Single-project build or a Multi-project build there are several projects to evaluate.
+Hence, several build scripts.
+Gradle looks at the settings.gradle file in order to identify the differnet projects.
+At the end of the inintialization phase, Gradle creates an instance of org.gradle.api.Project corresponding to each of these projects.

 ##### Configuration
 During this phase the project objects are configured.
 The build scripts of all projects which are part of the build are executed.

+During this phase, Gradle executes the build script of each project identified in the previous phase.
+Actually, it is very important to know that just because we say "Gradle executes the build scripts" does not mean that the Task in those build scripts are executed too.
+Instead, after evaluating thoes scripts as simple Groovy scripts and identify the tasks in it, Gradle builds a DAG of task objects.

+Configure on demend
+Ability to configure only the relevant and necessary projects during the build process.

 ##### Execution
 Gradle determines the subset of the tasks, created and configured during the configuration phase, to be executed.
 The subset is determined by the task name arguments passed to the gradle command and the current directory.
 Gradle then executes each of the selected tasks.

+Gradle identifies the tasks that need to be executed based on the DAG of task objects created in the configuration phase, and executes them according to their dependency order.
+All the build work and activities are actually done in this phase.
+For example: compiling source code and generating .class files, copying files, cleaning build directory, uploading archives, archiving files etc

 ### Android Build Process